 8. Nowadays, around 50 per cent of anthropogenic CH4 emissions are generated by activities in agriculture (mainly due to livestock farming and enteric CH4 formation by cattle and sheep, or emissions from liquid manure and rice production).
 Gases from municipal solid waste landfills and oil and gas production are the largest non-agricultural sources of CH4 emissions.

 9. Since 1990, actions have been implemented in the European Union to reduce CH4 emissions, which, in combination with the introduction of structural measures, have led to a decrease in CH4 emissions of about 37 per cent within the European Union region.
 However, said decrease is mainly driven by the reduction of both waste stored in landfills and coal mining activities, which directly affected CH4 emission levels in Europe.
-Further potential exists for CH4 emission reduction, especially a number of options regarding landfill emissions and natural gas operations, which are discussed in the following sections.
+At the global level, anthropogenic methane emissions have been continuously increasing, both from agricultural activities and from fossil fuel extraction as well as from waste landfills.
+Hence, high potential exists for CH4 emission reduction, especially a number of options regarding landfill emissions and natural gas operations, which are discussed in the following sections.
 Subsequently, the present guidance briefly assesses the issue of CH4 emissions from biogas facilities, which are also considered as technology-related emissions and therefore fall under the revised mandate of the Task Force on Techno-economic Issues.
 Agricultural emissions, although highly relevant, are not considered in the present guidance because agricultural sources are the competence of the Task Force on Reactive Nitrogen.

 B. Major non-agricultural sources